Snoop Dogg: 2005: Alleged assault of a fan and lawsuit

 Snoop Dogg, Compton rapper Jayceon "the Game" Taylor and group Tha Dogg Pound, were sued for assaulting a fan on stage at a May 2005 concert at the White River Amphitheatre in Auburn, Washington.
 The accuser, Richard Monroe Jr., claimed he was beaten by the artists' entourage while mounting the stage.
 He alleged that he reacted to an "open invite" to come on stage.
 Before he could, Snoop Dogg's bodyguards grabbed him and beat him into unconsciousness.
 He claimed attack by crew members; Snoop Dogg and Taylor were included in the suit for not intervening, but both parties denied ever having any involvement.
 The lawsuit focused on a pecuniary claim of $22 million in punitive and compensatory damages, battery, negligence, and intentional infliction of emotional distress.
 The concerned parties appeared in court in April 2009; Snoop Dogg was cleared of the lawsuit in May.
+However, Snoop's label Doggy Style Records was found liable.